 When our ethics are compromised at work, it can feel uncomfortable.
 If they are compromised too much, our feelings can develop into something much more painful.
 According to Professor Neil Greenberg, a forensic psychiatrist, and researcher at King’s College London, moral injuries cause deep psychological pain and shake the foundations of how we view ourselves as individuals.
 “A morally injurious event just doesn’t fit with your belief systems, which are the way that we understand how the world works,” he said.
 These feelings of deep discomfort can be hard to shake.
 “The more you think about it, the more it doesn’t make any sense, the more it shouldn’t have happened.”

 The term moral injury was first coined in the 1990s to describe the painful sense of moral disorientation felt by the military returning from war.
 Later, the term was also used to describe the experience of healthcare workers facing similarly distressing circumstances.

 Among healthcare workers, moral injury is often mistaken for burnout, yet there are significant differences between the two occupational phenomena.
-Burnout is described by the World Health Organisation as a reaction to “chronic workplace stress” whereas studies define moral injury as “the anguish that occurs in response to moral adversity”.
+Burnout is described by the World Health Organization as a reaction to “chronic workplace stress” whereas studies define moral injury as “the anguish that occurs in response to moral adversity.”
 There is a sense that someone knows what to do, but cannot do so because the situation is out of their control.
-This can cause intense feelings of anger, guilt and shame, which can lead to serious psychological issues including PTSD, depression and suicidal thoughts.
+This can cause intense feelings of anger, guilt, and shame, which can lead to serious psychological issues including PTSD, depression, and suicidal thoughts.